GiovsTech/Website/content/post/introduction-in-my-blog/index.en.md

 ### Contents

 I decided to insert in this blog, my experiments with the world of technology, or I could talk about the books that I read.
-Moreover, I could talk about personal life, with the partneship of my friends.
+Moreover, I could talk about my personal life, with the partneship of my friends.

 So, load expectations.